 It is quite easy to make fake tweets, even from President Trump, through this website.
 That one even displays the blue check mark.
 Here is one generated on that site by a friend. >>

-Next edit: Yes, on Friday (July 28) they did read a letter from Vice-President Mike Pence, who was recently the Governor of Indiana (where NAYC is taking place).
-The volunteer work mentioned was of the 34,000 or so in attendance, about 1700 of them helped at Gleaners Food Bank, packaging up 200,000 meals in one hour.
+Next edit: On Friday (July 28) they did read a letter from Vice-President Mike Pence, who was recently the Governor of Indiana (where NAYC is taking place).
+The volunteer work mentioned in this letter was about 1700 of them, out of about 34,000 in attendance, helping at Gleaners Food Bank, packaging up 200,000 meals in one hour.
 Letters such as this from politicians happen all the time and are often written by staff.
 Here it is for those who wish to view it.
-This was a live stream of it being read.
-It is only partially captures it.
+This was a live stream of it being read which only partially captures it.

 This isn’t the first time that people in the UPC have heard or seen something and then run with it without checking to see if it is real and true.
 I am sure it will not be the last.
 But perhaps there will be some who were fooled this time who will think twice before passing along messages like this without first seeking verification.
 It doesn’t make you look good when you quickly pass around false reports and even continue to do so after being notified it is not real.